antoniorodr/lexy/README.md

   - Use "update" to force update Lexy.

   - Use "modified" to view the last modified date of Lexy.

+  - Use "editor" to set up your default editor for viewing documentation.

 Options:
   --version  Show the version and exit.